 Alcohol-related violence is also a problem in many other countries.
 In the United States, for instance, 35% of those assaulted believe their attacker had been drinking.
 An estimated 50% of violence in in England and Wales is related to alcohol.

-Recent tightening of violence laws
+Recent tightening of one-punch laws

 In Victoria, for instance, the 'coward’s punch' amendment was introduced in 2014, introduced a non-parole period of at least 10 years "for adults convicted of manslaughter when committed by a single punch or in circumstances of gross violence".